-BY AMBASSADOR EMMY DOLIN
+BY EMMY DOLIN

 Have you ever wondered what the judge looks for while watching your round?
 I interviewed R-rated judge, John Berkos, to get an inside look for what he looks for while judging.